AI tools that flatter, blindly agree, and claim success before verification aren't helpful. They're annoying. We trained our model to stop doing that.

 That is the opposite of what serious engineers need.
 When you're working in a real codebase, usefulness matters more than likability.

-”When you see these behaviours hundreds of times a day, when you’re battling with the agent to try and get something to work, they grate on you.
+"When you see these behaviors hundreds of times a day, when you're battling with the agent to try and get something to work, they grate on you.
 They make you almost resent the way the product is behaving.
-These behaviours held us back, so we removed them.” – Alistair Pullen, CEO + Co-Founder
+These behaviors held us back, so we removed them." – Alistair Pullen, CEO + Co-Founder

 You want a system that checks before claiming success: